We've been featured in:

 In 2015, the Court of Appeal heard the case of Vidal-Hall and others v Google Inc (2015).
 The ruling was that you no longer need to have suffered material damages to claim for non-material damages.
 You can apply for non-material damages by itself.
 For instant, this means that you don’t have to have suffered any financial losses in order to make a claim.

 The Judicial College provides guideline compensation brackets for common physical and psychological injuries.
-Examples of the types of mental anguish you could suffer are listed below:
+Examples from the JCG of the types of mental anguish you could suffer are listed below.
+However, the top figure was not taken from the JCG.

 For any more information on how you could be compensated for a data breach, don’t hesitate to contact our advisors.